 IT the backbone of the modern investment world

-Over the last twenty years information technology and the internet have completely reshaped the world, from the way we do business to our social interactions.
+IT backbone of the modern investment world - Over the last twenty years information technology and the internet have completely reshaped the world, from the way we do business to our social interactions.
 The world of investment and investment advice is no exception.
 As technology advances, so certain professions become redundant and disappear overnight, while others need to change significantly in order to survive in the modern era.

 The rise of online trading